ideoxan/ideoxan/CONTRIBUTING.md

 The Git CLI is required to download the code from the repository.
 ##### ES6 Supporting Browser
 A modern browser that supports the ES6 specs for JS are required to view the website Chrome/Chromium, Firefox, and Safari will do.
+##### MongoDB
+While MongoDB is not 100% needed to run the website, we suggest you install it anyways so logins and user verification can be used.
+To install MongoDB see their [documentation guide](https://docs.mongodb.com/manual/installation/).
+Make sure the server is running on `localhost` or another location specified in the local or system list of [Environment Variables](#environment-variables)

 ### Installation
 Use the following to download the repository and install the needed packages: